tyson-swetnam/bighorns/qgis/README.md

 In order to sample the hourly solar radiation models I wrote a python script to loop through the dataset by row and sample each observation for the corresponding hour of each particular day.

-To calculate the heat load index I used my [EEMT](https://github.com/cyverse-gis/eemt) program to calculate the daily global irradiation of the sites.
+To calculate the heat load index I used my [EEMT](https://github.com/cyverse-gis/eemt) program to generate the daily global irradiation of complex terrain, flat surfaces, and hours of sun, of the sites.

-I will [point sample](https://pvanb.wordpress.com/2010/02/15/sampling-raster-values-at-point-locations-in-qgis/)  each GPS collar location for the monthly summed global irradiation and hours of insolation, in addition to calculating the heat index of the site, and topographic metrics
+I used the [point sample tool](https://pvanb.wordpress.com/2010/02/15/sampling-raster-values-at-point-locations-in-qgis/) to extract topographic metrics of each site.

 # Docker